GuiHenry17/express-hello-world/README.md

 This is the [Express](https://expressjs.com) [Hello world](https://expressjs.com/en/starter/hello-world.html) example

-The app in this repo is deployed at Cyclic
+The app in this repo is deployed at Render

 ## Deployment

 Follow the steps below:

 Create a new web service with the following values:
-  * Build Command: `yarn`
+  * Build Command: `npm i`
   * Start Command: `node app.js`

 That's it!
 Your web service will be live on your Render URL as soon as the build finishes.